knuthy/Expresstrade/README.md

 ## Inventories and caching
 When you've created the basics of your website, with WAX Expresstrade integrated, you probably want to load either your own, your user's or both inventories.
-Depending on how often you want to load an inventory, it might be a good idea to store each load as a cache, to reduce stress, improve loadtime and minimize the chances of a network request cooldown.
+Depending on how often you want to load an inventory, it might be a good idea to store each load as a cache, to reduce stress, improve load time and minimize the chances of a network request cooldown.
 This can be stored either in a database, in a simple object array, or a more advanced in-memory data structure, such as [Redis](https://redis.io/).

 Below is demonstrated the basics of how to load inventories.
 In [inventories_cache.js](inventories_cache.js) is demonstrated how to load and cache inventories, depending on a force refresh.

-Please noitice that the examples below, use custom socket communication variables, such as 'loadUserInventory', 'userInventory' and 'error'.
-You will of course need to customize these variables to work together with your clientside.
+Please notice that the examples below, use custom socket communication variables, such as 'loadUserInventory', 'userInventory' and 'error'.
+You will of course need to customize these variables to work together with your client-side.
 Notice also, that we access the user's Steam 64 ID by calling "user.id64".
 ```javascript
 // User inventory, as from a user socket request.